Sergei Furgal: Arrest and trial

 On 9 July 2020, Furgal was arrested by federal authorities on charges of involvement in multiple murders of several businessmen in the region and nearby territories in 2004 and 2005.
 He faced a maximum sentence of life in prison.
 Furgal denied the allegations.

 Protests in support of Furgal began after his arrest.
 On 11 July, tens of thousands of people were estimated to have taken part in the protests in Khabarovsk against Furgal's arrest with slogans against President Putin, alleging the timing of the arrest was politically motivated – Furgal won by a landslide against the Kremlin's candidate in Khabarovsk Krai's gubernatorial election in 2018.
 While the rally was unauthorised, no arrests were made and police did not intervene.

 Subsequently, Furgal was replaced by Mikhail Degtyarev on 20 July.
 Two regional lawmakers in Khabarovsk opted to leave the LDPR in protest against Furgal's dismissal.

 According to the Financial Times, an employee of the Russian presidential administration said on condition of anonymity that: "The target set for my colleagues was to decrease the approval rating for governor Furgal, and prepare him for election defeat.
 They started working on Furgal now because they failed to fulfil the rating plan: He was too popular.
 The arrest is not about murders, it is solely about politics."

 In May 2022, Furgal's trial began in Lyubertsy City Court in Moscow Oblast where he was charged with attempted murder as well as having ordered two killings in 2004 and 2005 where he faced a life sentence; Furgal rejected any involvement and called the case politically motivated.
 In November, Furgal began a hunger strike while his trial continued.

 On 2 February 2023, a guilty verdict was given by the jury for double murder.
 A small protest was held in Khabarovsk's Lenin Square following the verdict.
 On 8 February, the state prosecutor requested 23 years in prison following the jury's verdict.
 On 10 February, the court sentenced Furgal to 22 years in a strict regime colony.
 Three other defendants were also sentenced.

+On 3 December 2025, the Babushkinsky District Court in Moscow convicted Furgal on charges of creating an organized crime group, abuse of power, large-scale fraud, money laundering and illegal business activity in a separate case involving four bank loans totaling 2.67 billion rubles ($34.5 million) that were issued to companies linked to Furgal’s businesses.
+He was sentenced to an additional 23 years in prison.